PulsarHRI/pulsarhri.github.io/docs/03-Changing-Parameters.md

 adapter = CANoverUSB(port)
 ```
 ## Initialize the Actuator
+We create an instance of the actuator using address 0 and attempt to establish a connection.
+If the connection fails, the program exits gracefully.
 ```py title=""
 # Create actuator instance with ID 0
 actuator = PulsarActuator(adapter, 0)